Irish banks bouncing back after torrid Covid-19 period

 Europe

-A rally in banking shares helped European shares end at seven-week highs, with the pan- European Stoxx 600 closed up 1.7 per cent on largely broad-based gains.
+A rally in banking shares helped European shares end at seven-week highs, with the pan-European Stoxx 600 closing up 1.7 per cent on largely broad-based gains.

-A 40 per cent jump in first-quarter profit for UBS, the world’s largest wealth manager, and a 4.2 per cent in Spain’s Santander despite an 82 per cent slump in quarterly net profit lifted Europe’s battered banking sector to its highest point in two weeks.
+A 40 per cent jump in first-quarter profit for UBS, the world’s largest wealth manager, and a 4.78 per cent share rise in Spain’s Santander despite an 82 per cent slump in quarterly net profit lifted Europe’s battered banking sector to its highest point in two weeks.

-The healthcare sector was the only sectoral decliner, down 0.1 per cent.
+The healthcare sector was the only one to decline, down 0.1 per cent.
 Roche Holding, however, gained 0.9 per cent on positive data from its treatment for spinal muscular atrophy.

 New York